facebook/react-native-website/docs/linking.md

 There are two ways to handle URLs that open your app.

-#### 1. If the app is already open, the app is foregrounded and a Linking event is fired
+#### 1. If the app is already open, the app is foregrounded and a Linking 'url' event is fired

-You can handle these events with `Linking.addEventListener(url, callback)`.
+You can handle these events with `Linking.addEventListener('url', callback)` -- it calls `callback({ url })` with the linked URL

 #### 2. If the app is not already open, it is opened and the url is passed in as the initialURL

-You can handle these events with `Linking.getInitialURL(url)` -- it returns a Promise that resolves to the url, if there is one.
+You can handle these events with `Linking.getInitialURL()` -- it returns a Promise that resolves to the URL, if there is one.

 ---